Kotlin/kotlin-spec/src/kotlin.core/expressions.md

         - A [constant expression][Constant expressions] evaluating to value `true`;
         - A [constant expression][Constant expressions] evaluating to value `false`;
-    - The bound expression is of a [`sealed class`][Sealed classes] type and all its possible subtypes are covered using type test conditions of this expression;
+    - The bound expression is of a [`sealed class`][Sealed classes] type and all its possible subtypes are covered using type test conditions of this expression.
+This may include:
+        - Checks for all the direct subtypes of this sealed class;
+        - If any of the direct subtypes is also a sealed class, there is either a check for this subtype or all possible subtypes of it are also covered;
     - The bound expression is of an [`enum class`][Enum classes] type and all enumerated values are checked for equality using constant conditions;
     - The bound expression is of a nullable type and one of the cases above is met for